 Watchdog coordinates multiple Pgpool-II nodes by exchanging information with each other.

-At the startup, if the watchdog is enabled, Pgpool-II node sync the status of all configured backend nodes from the master watchdog node.
-And if the node goes on to become a master node itself it initializes the backend status locally.
+At the startup, if the watchdog is enabled, Pgpool-II node sync the status of all configured backend nodes from the leader watchdog node.
+And if the node goes on to become a leader node itself it initializes the backend status locally.
 When a backend node status changes by failover etc.., watchdog notifies the information to other Pgpool-II nodes and synchronizes them.
 When online recovery occurs, watchdog restricts client connections to other Pgpool-II nodes for avoiding inconsistency between backends.

 Watchdog lifecheck is the sub-component of watchdog to monitor the health of Pgpool-II nodes participating in the watchdog cluster to provide the high availability.
 Traditionally Pgpool-II watchdog provides two methods of remote node health checking. "heartbeat" and "query" mode.
 The watchdog in Pgpool-II V3.5 adds a new "external" to wd_lifecheck_method, which enables to hook an external third party health checking system with Pgpool-II watchdog.